stijndebeer/NNCV_0941451/Final assignment/README-Slurm.md

 `jobscript_slurm.sh`

 This is the job submission script.
-It:

-1. Sources the `.env` file to load environment variables.
-2. Runs the `main.sh` script inside the specified container using `apptainer exec`.
+It runs the `main.sh` script inside the specified container using `apptainer exec`.

 ```bash
 #!/bin/bash